dotanuki-labs/gradle-bodyguard/README.md

 > *Complete blog post to come.
 Stay tunned!*

-[Supply chain attacks](https://arstechnica.com/information-technology/2020/04/725-bitcoin-stealing-apps-snuck-into-ruby-repository/) are a reality and the JVM ecosystem is not imune.
+[Supply chain attacks](https://arstechnica.com/information-technology/2020/04/725-bitcoin-stealing-apps-snuck-into-ruby-repository/) are a reality and the JVM ecosystem is not safe.

 There are several tools out there that help developers from JVM-based languages to protect against supply chain attacks - like [Dependabot](https://dependabot.com/), [Snyk](https://snyk.io/), [DependencyCheck](https://github.com/jeremylong/DependencyCheck) - and others.

-But when talking particularly about Gradle projects things start to become a little more tricky, because (but only) :
+However, when talking particularly about Gradle projects things start to become a little more tricky, because (but not only) :

-- We are insterestedd not only in the dependencies that our project declares, but also in the transitive ones (actually, transitive dependencies are the main attack vector here);
+- We are insterested not only in the dependencies that our project declares, but also in the transitive ones (actually, transitive dependencies are the main attack vector here);

 - Is quite common that Gradle projects - specially multi-module ones - manage dependencies either with [Project extension](https://docs.gradle.org/current/dsl/org.gradle.api.plugins.ExtraPropertiesExtension.html) API or with [buildSrc](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).
 In these two cases, tools like Dependabot - which parses your Gradle files in order to figure out dependencies - get confused or eventually don't find the dependencies;